jspowley/Webglace/README.md

 ## Run

 Webglace is run in orchestration a noVNC instance and Selenium instance.
-To run with the supporting applications, navigate to the ini folder and run:
+To run with the supporting applications, navigate to the init folder and run:

 ``` bash
 docker-compose -p webglace up -d